8 Simple Ways to Practice Ethical Family Travel

 Dolphins raised in captivity lack the mental stimulation and space that their counterparts in the wild often have.
 Tigers are often heavily sedated so that they can pose for pictures with tourists.
 And elephants in tourist attractions are not always treated humanely.
 If you're planning to do any activity that involves animals, the most important thing to keep in mind is how the animals are treated.

 If you still plan to see animals during your trip (and I highly encourage you to do so!), consider taking nature treks at national parks and seeing animals in their natural habitat.
 Remember to keep a safe distance.
 Avoid the temptation to take selfies with wild animals.

-If you want to visit a zoo or an animal sanctuary, research how the animals are being treated in the centers that you visit.
-And if you’re interested in doing animal encounters, research ones where you see them in their natural environment, and that have minimal direct contact with the animals.
+If you want to visit a zoo or an animal sanctuary, whether it's in San Diego, Jakarta, or Yellowstone National Park, research how the animals are being treated in the centers that you visit.
+And if you're interested in doing animal encounters, research ones where you see them in their natural environment, and that have minimal direct contact with the animals.
 We did a swimming with wild dolphins experience in Mexico that was so much fun!